Introduction

 For example:

-- Radio Stations: FM radio stations operate in the range of 88 to 108 MHz.
+- Radio Stations: FM radio stations use the 88–108 MHz frequency band to operate.

 Converting MHz to Hz